mnestorov/custom-multisite-cookie-manager/README.md

 - Reduce the code duplication and make the code more maintainable.

 ### 1.5
 - Clean up and remove any database tables on uninstall that were created by the plugin.

+### 1.6
+- Added 'mn_' prefix for all custom function names.

 ---

 ## License